While currently in Columbus, Drew has spent the last decade working for WGAL and WPMT in the Harrisburg market and WGAL

 In his forecasts, you’ll often see community landmark: Drew has photographed hundreds of local landmarks for the team’s weather graphics.
-This tradition started at WGAL, the NBC in the Harrisburg television market.
+This tradition started at WGAL.

 At WGAL, viewers saw him each weekend on News 8 Today and each week on News 8 at Noon, where he had the chance to do weather from WGAL’s outdoor set.

 From snowstorms to floods, if severe weather rolled into the Susquehanna Valley, Drew would report live.

 After WGAL, Drew went up the road to the NBC in Wilkes-Barre, home of the widest TV viewing area east of the Mississippi River.

 Every weekend on Eyewitness News, Drew gave regional forecasts so viewers in the mountains, the valleys, and all the microclimates in between had the most accurate forecast.
 WBRE was independently rated as the area’s most accurate forecast during Drew’s time there.

 During the week, Drew got to write, produce and anchor the station’s daily lifestyles show, PALive!
 On the show, the show, he would tryout As Seen On TV Products, interview guests, and help chefs cook.

 On days off from WBRE, he’d work at FOX43 back in the Harrisburg television market.
 After doing that for a few years, he left WBRE to do weather five-days-a-week for FOX43.

 While at FOX43, Drew started doing community reporting.
 These reports showcased small businesses and people making a difference in the community.

 He also took FOX43’s new wireless live report technology to new heights–literally.
 Viewers saw him reporting live from a hot air balloon floating over Lancaster County.
 He also did live reports from moving trains, planes, boats, and trucks!

-Drew also teaches his own sciences classes at a Penn State campus and at West Chester University–something he has done for five years.
+Drew also teaches his own sciences classes at a Penn State campus and at West Chester University–something he has done for five years as a hobby after work at the stations.